0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

-# Miden VM decoder
+# Miden VM Program decoder

 Miden VM program decoder is responsible for ensuring that a program with a given [MAST root](../programs.md) is executed by the VM.
 As the VM executes a program, the decoder does the following:

 1. Decodes a sequence of field elements supplied by the prover into individual operation codes (or *opcodes* for short).
-2. Organizes the sequence of field elements into code blocks, and computes the hash of the program according to the methodology described [here](../programs.md#Program-hash-computation).
+2. Organizes the sequence of field elements into code blocks, and computes the hash of the program according to the methodology described [here](../programs.md#program-hash-computation).

 At the end of program execution, the decoder outputs the computed program hash.
 This hash binds the sequence of opcodes executed by the VM to a program the prover claims to have executed.
 The verifier uses this hash during the STARK proof verification process to verify that the proof attests to a correct execution of a specific program (i.e., the prover didn't claim to execute program $A$ while in fact executing a different program $B$).